AudreyBernierLarose/COMP256-FinalProject/README.md

 **Group Project**

-NOTE:  This project uses the ML-Agent Unity package to train models/agents (opponent) in game.
+NOTE:  This project uses the ML-Agent Unity package to train models/agents (opponent) in game and outsourced art.

 almaynard-rgb contributions (in whole or in part):